soralank/stunning-disco/ARCHITECTURE.md

 # Stunning Disco Voting System — Architecture Overview
+This project is proprietary and licensed under Ankit Soral's terms.
+Unauthorized use is prohibited.

+**Project Status:** React frontend and smart contract integration are complete.
+Only a professional security audit is pending.

+**License:** Copyright (c) 2026 Ankit Soral.
+All rights reserved.

+For licensing or audit inquiries, contact Ankit Soral.

 ## System Overview
 Stunning Disco is a decentralized voting platform built with a React frontend and Ethereum smart contracts.
 It supports multiple poll types, secret ballots, gasless voting, and franchisee-based poll management.